dambrosidenis/Formalizing_Social_Engineering_Attacks/Notes/Notes.md

 - conjunction: Eve mirrors the move in $G_{M,\phi}$
 - disjunction: Adam picks the same conjunct he picked in the $G_{M',\phi}$ game
 - existential quantification: Eve binds a variable $x$, the Spoiler places the pebble in the relative position, the Duplicator answers with another variable and Eve binds the value of $x$ to the value picked by the Duplicator in $G_{M', \phi}$
-- universal quantification: same steps, bu executed by Adam
+- universal quantification: same steps, but executed by Adam

 > Our objective is to keep the games $G_{M,\phi}, G_{M,M'}, G_{M',\phi}$ synchronized